-- Games and Interactive Media
+- Games and Interactive Media Program

 The Bachelor of Arts in Digital Media allows students to integrate the multiple domains of art, storytelling, and technology.
 It is designed to provide a solid foundation in techniques and theory in one focused area of competence, provide a broad understanding of related disciplines including arts, humanities and technology, and provide extended experience in working in multidisciplinary teams on realistic problems.
-Students will choose between two specializations: Game Design and Web and Social Platforms.
+Students will choose between two tracks: Game Design and Web and Social Platforms.

-In the Game Design specialization, students learn the history, design cultural impact and implementation of video games and video game technologies.
+In the Game Design track, students learn the history, design cultural impact and implementation of video games and video game technologies.
 Students complete courses where they build a series of protoype, casual and longer form games throughout the semester as individuals and in teams.

 Students begin with a foundation in game design theory and then apply art & programming theory to develop their own interactive games from the ground up.
 They are exposed to both theoretical and technological skills needed to have a long career in this fast-growing, ever-changing field.